Why Enroll in Kinesiology at MSU?

 - KIN has great faculty mentors who take a personal interest in you and are motivated and excited about working with you.

-- KIN houses the Institute for the Study of Youth Sports, the Biomarkers and Genetics Laboratory, and other research/outreach centers.
+- KIN houses the Institute for the Study of Youth Sports, the Human Energy Research Laboratory, and many other high quality research labs.

 - There are tremendous opportunities for interdisciplinary study and research associated with MSU’s 17 degree-granting colleges and the numerous campus research laboratories and centers.
 Students can take advantage of opportunities for dual majors offered through MSU’s Graduate School (MIGS).